Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Does Your Pet Have Paunch?
 How to Know They’re Overweight & What to Do

 Ok, who doesn’t love a little paunch on your favorite pet?
 I have to admit a round fat puppy tummy or chubby kitten tummy just begs to be cuddled.
 Adult cats commonly have a pouch–primordial pouch–that won’t go away even when they weigh the right amount.
-So is that a fat cat?
+So, is that a fat cat?
 Even wild cats have this extra-belly, possibly as an added protection from tooth-and-claw, or to give more flexibility when running.
 But more than that and it’s important to recognize when it’s a sign of something serious or is putting your pet at risk of long-term harm.
+National Pet Obesity Awareness Day is observed on the second Wednesday of October each year, so let’s dive a bit deeper.

 fat cat